If you want to know how to choose the best homeschool math curriculum for your child, you’re in the right place.

 - Areas of interest?

-Once you have the answers to these questions, you will be best equipped with what you need to make a solid decision for your child or children.
+Once you have the answers to these questions, you’ll be better equipped to make a solid decision for your child(ren).

 There are two different approaches to math curricula out there: Spiral-based and Mastery-based.

 Here is a brief explanation of the two and some factors to consider when deciding which approach will be best.

 What Is Mastery-Based Homeschool Math?

 Mastery based homeschool math curriculum focuses on mastering concepts.
 These homeschool math resources focus on one topic at a time.

 Ultimately, the goal of this approach is for the child to master one concept before moving on to the next.

 Spiral-based homeschool math curriculum cycles through a variety of math skills in each lesson.